proteanhq/protean/docs/api/validators.rst

 Built-in validators
 -------------------

 The ``protean.core.field.validators`` module contains a collection of callable validators for use with entity fields.
 They're used internally but are available for use with your own fields, too.
-They can be used in addition to, or in lieu of custom :ref:`Aggregate's Clean` method.
+They can be used in addition to, or in lieu of custom :ref:`aggregate-lifecycle-clean` method.

 RegexValidator
 ~~~~~~~~~~~~~~